noosenergy/dash-material-components/README.md

 The library leverages [MUI React](https://mui.com/) components for use with [Plotly Dash](https://dash.plotly.com/).

-Such a Dash component project has been initially boostrapped by the [Dash plugin cookiecutter](https://github.com/plotly/dash-component-boilerplate).
+This project has been initially boostrapped thanks to the [Dash plugin cookiecutter](https://github.com/plotly/dash-component-boilerplate).

-> :heavy_exclamation_mark: the Dash Neptune components are currently using MUI v.4 as React v.16 is a main dependency to [Dash core components](https://dash.plotly.com/dash-core-components), MUI v.5 requiring React v.17.

 ## Quickstart